SQL Management Studio: Importing and Exporting Data

 Step 2: Choose the Data Source

-- Select the database and table you want to export data from.
+- Select the database and table(s) you want to export data from.

 Step 3: Select the Destination

-- Flat File Destination for CSV or text files.
+- Flat File Destination: For CSV or text files.

-- Microsoft Excel for Excel spreadsheets.
+- Microsoft Excel: For Excel spreadsheets.

-Step 4: Configure the Export
+Step 4: Map the Data

 - Map the source columns to the destination format.

-Step 5: Execute the Export
+Step 5: Review and Execute

 Best Practices for Importing and Exporting Data